nstraub/injectjs/README.md

 # <a name="use"></a>Usage

 The main idea behind InjectJS is getting rid of the new keyword in your code.
 This may seem a controversial statement and impossible to achieve, but it's quite possible and will make your code leaner and more maintainable, or at the very least, less frustrating.
-Let's start with a Mouth World app.
+Let's start with a Hello World app.
 Normally you would make a new function called mouth, instantiate somewhere it and then call it:

     function Mouth() {
         this.say = function (what) {